![]() |

 dislikes of

-the citizenry of Old
+the citizenry of Medina.

 Osman was the tragic turning point of Islam.
 He too believed in the